HanpuLiang/special-quasidisorder-structure-code-SQDS/README.md

 This code takes zinc-blende ZnSnP2 alloys as the example, summarzing all nearest-neighbor and second-nearest-neghbor anion-centered polyhedra in the input structure.

-The reader can motofy the `mats` list and `cation`, `anion` variables in the code and run the code by
+The reader can motify the `mats` list and `cation`, `anion` variables in the code and run the code by
 ```
 python polyhedron_distribution.py
 ```